An Interview With the Designer of Cartomancy

 caterto some particular “styles” of play more than others?

-Related: Cannibal Wallpaper for Infected RPG!
+Related: Mimic Wallpaper for Infected Zombie RPG

 We do things in a big way.
 Think of it this way: in D&D and its progeny you have a sheet with dozens to hundreds of statistics, abilities and skills.
 In Cartomancy you have your life, your draw number and perhaps two or three powers.
 You can make one of these guys on a index card if you don’t mind waisting half the card.
 That simplicity lets you focus to an extraordinary degree.
 Take the Heal power and you are defining your character with one broad brush stroke.
 The same thing goes for adventure design; this is for telling pure stores without getting bogged down in minutia.